SparkCC/sparkcc-governance/sparkcc-constitution.md

 Proxy voting must not be undertaken at or in respect of a general meeting.

-_Note: Schedule 1 of the Act provides that an association’s constitution is to address whether members of the association are entitled to vote by proxy at general meetings._

 ## Part 5 - Miscellaneous

 ### 5.1 Insurance